 An infant’s brain rapidly develops, so it’s crucial to stimulate these sound pathways as soon as possible.
 Children who encounter sounds at an early age are more prone to develop in learning at the same rate as other kids who are their age.

 It is never too early to seek treatment.
-Children who have profound hearing loss, and get help for their hearing can catch up with their peers by age 5 or 6 if they get hearing aids by the time they are 1 or 2.
+Children who have profound hearing loss, and get help for their hearing can catch up with their peers by age 5 or 6 if they get hearing aids by the time they are 1-year-old or 2-years-old.

 2. Use Services that Provide Early Intervention